opicron/mysticbbs_sexyz/README.md

 ## Installation

 ### Scripts
-Add the scripts in this Github to `/mystic/sexyz/` and edit the paths in the scripts to match your installation
+Add the scripts, binary (sexyz) and settings file in this Github to `/mystic/sexyz/` and edit the paths in the scripts to match your installation

 ### Configuration
 Find your protocol section in Mystic configuration.